zsoltlieber/MyFirstPizzaApp-ZSL/README.md

 # MY FIRST PIZZA APP for pizza bakers and sellers
 ###  -- PETPROJECT! --
-##### It was made for showing my level of javascript knowledge after last exam

-## Purpose
-##### This aplication was built for managers who want to administrate all of a Pizza Buffet work.
+##### Purpose: showing that as a junior developer how I can solve a difficult MERN stack task

 ##### The APP is able to manage all relevant tasks
-(showing sellable products as a menu, client authorization, ordering, payment (future plan), message collecting from customers etc.).
+(showing sellable products as a menu, client authorization, ordering, payment (future plan), message collecting from customers, manage admin tasks etc.).

 ## Features
-1. **Client registration & Login**: It is needed to be registered and loged in if you want to order via this APP.
+1. **Client registration & Login**: It is needed to be registered and loged in if you want to order, or send message via this APP.
 3. **Populate basic data**: The backend ensure basic data with running 'npm run populate' order.
-4. **Admin user(client)**: Only the admin user can delete anything, the normal user can only set inactive status of the items (order, client registration, meessage etc.)
+4. **Admin user(client)**: Only the admin user can delete anything, the normal user can only set inactive status of the items depends on its rights (order, client registration, meessage etc.)
-5. **Data access rights**: The access is checked on the backend side.
+5. **Data access rights**: The access rights are checked on the backend side.

 ## Technological background:
 | Function | Solution |